 The 56 rooms and suites are spread out between 7 separate 2-storey buildings.
 The layout is a horseshoe, which allows maximum space and privacy, and the rooms are surrounded by leafy, tranquil gardens.

-There are 3 room categories: the Garden Residences are the best value, situated on the ground floor of the low-rise buildings.
+There are 4 room categories: the Garden Residences are the best value, situated on the ground floor of the low-rise buildings.
 These have a private garden, an alfresco sundeck with loungers and a Thai 'sala' (lounge).
 The Pool Residences flank these rooms, at either end of the building, and these have a plunge pool in their private garden.
-The Suites are situated on the upper floors with a vast sun terrace with a Jacuzzi pavilion.
+The Jacuzzi Pool Suites are situated on the upper floors with a lounge and a vast sun terrace with a Jacuzzi pavilion.
 The Two-Bedroom Pool Residence is formed by connecting a Garden Residence with a Pool Residence, making it ideal for families or 2 couples travelling together.

 All rooms are elegantly furnished with kingsize beds, crisp white linen, hand-carved furniture, Thai silk cushions and parquet flooring.
-The ensuite bathrooms are open air, and each has an oversized couples' bath, separate rain shower, robes and slippers and JUKU toiletries.
-As you'd expect there's a CD player, TV and DVD player as well as free WiFi.
-The most unusual feature, however, is the deli-bar: a big cupboard/fridge filled with snacks.
-Fresh fruit, cookies, dried snacks and water are free of charge, but you're also given bread, meats, cheeses, smoked salmon and wine/bar/champagne.
-Ideal for a low-key lunch.
+The ensuite bathrooms are open-air, and each has an oversized couples' bath, separate rain shower, robes and slippers and JUKU toiletries.
+As you'd expect there's a TV and free WiFi, plus a minibar with wine and champagne.

 Breakfast is served in the Ficus Restaurant, a fairly small room leading onto a terrace with tables.
 Early in the morning this is a lovely place to be: the croaking of frogs in the lotus pond and the steady hum of cicadas provides Mother Nature's soundtrack, along with carefully selected lounge-y music drifting out from inside.
 Kick-start your day with a healthy breakfast (muesli, fresh fruit, apple and cinnamon compote, porridge) or something more indulgent (eggs any style, Thai omelette or beluga caviar with blinis and melba toast!).
 There are freshly squeezed juices, various teas and coffee or you can get into holiday mode with a glass of sparkling wine.